Kuanhao-Chao/splam/README.md

 ## <a name="installation"></a>Installation

-You can install splam with conda package manager.
+You can install Splam with conda package manager.
 This is the easiest approach.
 ``` bash
 $ conda install -c bioconda splam
 ```

-splam is on [PyPi](https://pypi.org/) now.
+Splam is on [PyPi](https://pypi.org/) now.
 Check out all the release [here](https://pypi.org/manage/project/splam/releases/).
 ```bash
 $ pip install splam
 ```

-You can also install splam from source
+You can also install Splam from source
 ```bash
 $ git clone https://github.com/Kuanhao-Chao/splam --recursive